govuk-one-login/olse-receiver-accelerator/README.md

 - `npm run container:dev`: Run a live expressJS server that reloads when changes are made
 - `npm run test:vendor`: Run the vendor tests
+- `npm run test:unit`: Run the unit tests written by the implementor.